wikimatze/wikimatze.de/source/posts/ranger-a-terminal-browser-for-vim.md

 - `<Tab>` ... jump to the next tab
 - `<Shift-Tab>` ... jump to the previous tab
 - `q` ... will quit ranger
-- `?` ... open the man, keybindings, commands, or settings
+- `?` ... open the man, key bindings, commands, or settings